jmayer913/JMayer-Net-Library/README.md

         int lengthOfMessage = index - totalBytesProcessed;
         string parsedMessage = asciiCharacters.Substring(totalBytesProcessed, lengthOfMessage);

-        //Include the new line in the total bytes processed so its not found again on the next loop. totalBytesProcessed += lengthOfMessage + Environment.NewLine.Length;
+        //Update the number of bytes processed so a new message can be found on the next loop.
+        //Also create the PDU object and add it to the list that will be passed to the PDUParserResult object. totalBytesProcessed += lengthOfMessage + Environment.NewLine.Length;
         pdus.Add(new TextOnlyMessagePDU() { TextOnlyMessage = parsedMessage });
     }